Updated 10.04.2018: Swimming with stingrays is our favorite South Pacific cruise excursion. Period.

 Motu Island and Snorkeling Adventure is a 6-hour excursion that includes lunch on a tropical islet with plenty of time for communing with stingrays.
 The Silversea excursion also provides snorkeling equipment and the boat has a covered top for sun protection.
 Restroom facilities are available on the islet and on the boat.

-Swimming With Stingrays in the Moorea Lagoon
+Meeting Stingrays in the Moorea Lagoon

 On the 45-minute ride to the lagoon from the pier, the boat stops for guests to take photos of the mountainous scenery at Opunohu and Cook’s bays.
 A guide offers insight into life on Moorea and talks a bit about the island’s history.